awsdocs/amazon-route53-docs/doc_source/white-label-name-servers.md

    `ns1.example.com. hostmaster.example.com.
 1 7200 900 1209600 60`
 **Note**
-You changed the last value, the minimum time to live \(TTL\), in [Step 2: Create or recreate Amazon Route 53 hosted zones](#white-label-name-servers-create-hosted-zones)\.
+You changed the last value, the minimum time to live \(TTL\), in [Step 2: Create or recreate Amazon Route 53 hosted zones, and change the TTL for NS and SOA records](#white-label-name-servers-create-hosted-zones)\.

-   For information about updating resource record sets by using the Amazon Route 53 console, see [Editing Resource Record Sets](resource-record-sets-editing.md)\.
+   For information about updating records by using the Route 53 console, see [Editing Records](resource-record-sets-editing.md)\.

 1. In the NS record, make note of the names of the current name servers for the domain, so you can revert to these name servers if necessary\.

 1. Update the NS record\.
-Replace the name of the Amazon Route 53 name servers with the names of your four white label name servers, for example, `ns1.example.com`, `ns2.example.com`, `ns3.example.com`, and `ns4.example.com`\.
+Replace the name of the Route 53 name servers with the names of your four white label name servers, for example, `ns1.example.com`, `ns2.example.com`, `ns3.example.com`, and `ns4.example.com`\.

 ## Step 7: Create glue records and change the registrar's name servers<a name="white-label-name-servers-create-glue-records"></a>